 - The iCar will be electric.

 The first report of a driverless car came from CBS Local San Francisco, publishing a story on 3 February about the cars and the tech that they had on the roof.
 The idea was then covered by other reputable sources with initial comments saying that the cameras are pointed at the corners of the car and thus can't be used for an Apple powered Street View rival.
-Unfortunately the dream of an automated iCar seems to have been shattered by car technology expert Paul Godsmark, noting that he's "fairly certain" that the real use for the car that everyone is talking about is mapping purposes.
+Unfortunately the dream of an automated iCar seems to have been shattered by Apple itself, announcing that the vehicles were actually mapping vehicles being used to improve its Apple Maps service.

 The second rumour, that the iCar will be electric, seems to be the more likely of the two.
 With evidence of ex Tesla employees now working at Apple apparent on LinkedIn and with Elon Musk admitting that Apple are tying to poach their engineers, it seems the logical explanation that Apple will create something similar to what Tesla currently manufactures - the best electric cars available on the market.